YoSerAngelXP/docs/docs/Playing a song.md

 ## 3. Start your music.

-  - Use the command `!play` to start your music.
+  - Use the command `r!p` to start your music.
   <Tabs
     defaultValue="ps"
     values={[